 The abundance of a given species in an ecosystem generally reflects its fitness and adaptive capacity to the respective environmental conditions.
 Therefore, we explored patterns of differential abundance (Methods), and found 589 bacterial genera with higher abundances in cryospheric compared to non-cryospheric samples (Ancom, W statistic > 0.7, CLR mean difference > 0) that hereafter will be referred to as ‘cryospheric genera’.
 These genera were distributed widely across the bacterial tree of life and encompassed 46 different phyla.
-In this context, our findings posit the hypothesis that cold tolerance may either be ancestral, or an acquired trait that arose multiple times across the tree of life, potentially facilitated by horizontal gene transfer19,20.
-Nevertheless, cryospheric genera were found to be particularly concentrated in two phyla, namely Proteobacteria and Bacteroidota(Fig. 2A). … supports our notion of early radiation events in the cryospheric microbiome.

-A large number of cryospheric genera belonged to the Proteobacteria phylum, which is in line with the high prevalence of Alpha- and Gammaproteobacteria typically reported in the cryospheric literature6,21 (Supplementary Text 3).
+Nevertheless, cryospheric genera were found to be particularly concentrated in two phyla, namely Proteobacteria and Bacteroidota(Fig. 2A).
+A large number belonged to the Proteobacteria phylum, which is in line with the high prevalence of Alpha- and Gammaproteobacteria typically reported in the cryospheric literature6,21 (Supplementary Text 3).
 Genera belonging to the Alpha- and Gammaproteobacteria classes displayed the highest differential abundance and included Sphingomonas, Polaromonas, Rhodoferax, Brevundimonas, and Acidiphilum (Fig. 2B) — some of them with taxa typically reported to be psychrophiles13,22–24.
 Bacteroidota was the second most important phylum of the cryospheric microbiome with Hymenobacter, Ferruginibacter, and Polaribacter (for instance) as dominant genera, all of which are known from permafrost soils and ice ecosystems25,26.
 Furthermore, as previously reported27,28, the cryospheric genera included members of the Actinobacteria, Chloroflexi and Cyanobacteria phyla, alongside some Firmicutes.
 The former two are particularly common in supraglacial environments6, and Cyanobacteria are important components of cryoconite microbiomes3.
 Our global analyses thus corroborate and extend previous reports on microbiome composition in distinct cryospheric ecosystems.
 Furthermore, our differential abundance analysis unveiled genera (e.g., Oryzihumus or Pseudolabrys) that have not been previously associated with the cryosphere (Fig. 2B).
 More importantly, many of the detected cryospheric genera only have placeholder names due to the lack of cultivated representatives (e.g., CL_500-29_marine_group, hgcl_clade, TRA3-20), underlining unique bacterial groups that are yet to be described.
 Collectively, these findings unveil an unexpectedly diverse and likely well-adapted microbiome specific to the cryosphere, and supports the notion of the cryosphere as a biome with its distinct association of microorganisms, alongside plants and animals21.

 Compositional patterns across cryospheric ecosystems.
 We next explored how microbial community composition varies across cryospheric ecosystems.
 Using similarity analyses (Methods), we found that the microbiome composition differed significantly between cryospheric ecosystems (PERMANOVA, r2 = 0.183, p < 0.001; pairwise.adonis, p < 0.001 for all pairwise comparisons) (Fig. 3A, Extended data Table 4).
 Most conspicuous was the segregation of snow/ice and marine communities, bracketing freshwater and terrestrial cryospheric communities.
 We also found a significant but relatively small effect of the primer pair (PERMANOVA, r2 = 0.019, p < 0.001) that could be attributable to primer bias, or inherent differences related to sampling.
 To further assess these distributions, we explored prevalence patterns to identify a core microbiome across cryospheric ecosystems (Fig. 3B).
 We found 37 bacterial genera, including Pseudomonas, Acinetobacter and Flavobacterium, for instance, to constitute the core microbiome.
 The disproportionate representation of these core genera in the above identified cryospheric genera (Fisher’s exact test, p < 0.001, odds ratio = 6.93) underlines their high abundance in cryospheric ecosystems (Extended data Figure 2).
 It also shows the prevalence and abundance of some cryospheric genera, indicating their potential relevance for ecosystem processes.